GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

-# Logs Data flow in IBM Cloud Pak for Watson AIOps
+# Log Anomaly detection Data flow in IBM Cloud Pak for Watson AIOps

 This document explains about how the incoming logs are stored/converted in various stages of the log anomaly detection process in Watson AIOps.